k3ltis/k3ltis.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Thomas, a Software Engineer and not yet replacable by AI, because I am capable of saying no :-)
+# Greetings, I am Thomas!

+I am a Software Engineer with a bias towards learning something new every day!